hpowers82/project_planner/README.md

     time.sleep(.1)
 ```
 The main part of this is the 'try:' and 'except' function.
 If the 'dist = ultrasonic.distance' line comes up with an error within the 'try:' function, the 'except RuntimeError:' will be activated.
 I made it so that my LCD would print "Retrying!" in that situation.
 Using this setup for running the 'dist = ultrasonic.distance' fixed my problem, so that every time there is an error, the LCD prints "Retrying" and it auto-resets so it imediately starting re-printing the distance reading.
 I now have the LCD printing out the mapped values for my potentiometer from 0-30.
-A helpful website I referenced for mapping values using circuitPython was [this](https://circuitpython.readthedocs.io/projects/simpleio/en/latest/api.html).
+[This](https://circuitpython.readthedocs.io/projects/simpleio/en/latest/api.html) was a helpful website I referenced for mapping values using circuitPython.
 Here is my current code I'm using for mapping the potentiometers ("Setpoint" is the variable I'm using) :
 ```python
    Setpoint = potentiometer.value  # the input variable for the PID, controlled by the potentiometer Setpoint = simpleio.map_range(Setpoint,0,65520,0,30)  # maps the potentiometer value using the variable setpoint, changes the range from 0-65,520 to 0-30